Darkone83/X-Sound/README.md

   Used as a logic reference and power-enable signal.

 - **EJECT Signal:**
   Tap the **EJECT line from the front panel connector (CN2 pin 5)** or the corresponding trace on the mainboard header.
-  Connect this to **GPIO9** on the ESP32-S3 through a **100–220 kΩ series resistor**.
-  The pin is configured with an internal pull-up, detecting an **active-LOW pulse** when the EJECT button is pressed.

 > 💡 Keep all wiring short and tidy.
 Use twisted pairs or shielded leads for audio and eject lines if possible to avoid interference.